MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Explore-Metrics-external-collaboration.md

 ## Top groups collaborating with external domains

-The following graph shows you which groups in your company spend the most time collaborating with external domains, where the group-by criterion is defined in the "Time investors" section in Page settings.
-By default, for time investors, the group-by criterion is "Organization".
+The following graph shows you which groups in your company spend the most time collaborating with external domains, where the group-by criterion is defined in the Time investors section in Page settings.
+By default, for time investors, the group-by criterion is "organization".

 You can choose to pivot the data on various settings, such as collaboration hours, meeting hours, meeting count, collaboration cost, and so forth.